-The First edition of International Theatre Festival of Kerala Held from December 22 to 31, 2008, focused on Asian theatre.
-Opened with a spectacular show of Chinese opera, the festival showcased national and malayalam panorama; and plays from SAARC it turned out to be highly productive as was experienced not only through the performances but also through the seminars and interactive sessions and exhibitions.
+The First edition of The International Theatre Festival of Kerala (ITFoK), held from 22nd to 31stDecember 2008, focused on Asian theatre.
+Opening with a spectacular show of Chinese opera, the festival featured a National and Malayalam panorama and plays from SAARC countries.
+It turned out to be a highly enriching experience with not just performances, but also seminars, interactive sessions and exhibitions.
 Theatre activists across the country descended on Thrissur in droves.
 The temporary auditorium in which the evening shows were held was inundated by theatre lovers of all hues.
-Not only the venue of festival, but the entire city of Thrissur wore a festive look for plays from China, Iran, Pakistan, Srilanka, Bangladesh, and Nepal along with other plays from the country were part of the maiden edition of the event.
+Not only the venue of festival, but the entire city of Thrissur wore a festive look for plays from China, Iran, Pakistan, Sri Lanka, Bangladesh, and Nepal along with other plays from the country that were part of the maiden edition of the event.

-The second edition held from December 20 to 29, 2009, itfok '09 inaugurated by Padmabhushan Naziruddin Shah, was an exposition of afro-asian theatre panorama.
-Conceived on the same lines of the previous festival, it provided a rare opportunity to showcase the afro-asian cultural diversity, thanks to the increasing participation and attendance of theatre lovers also from neighboring states, such as tamil nadu, karnataka, andhra, and also maharashtra in the second edition, which proved that the popularity of the festival was soaring tremendously even outside kerala.
-International panorama featured plays form south africa, kenya and pakistan, several outstanding plays of contemporary indian directors were showcased the in the event.
+The 2ndedition of ITFoK, held from 20th to 29thDecember, 2009 wasinaugurated by the well-known theatre and film actor Naseeruddin Shah and had Afro-Asian theatre as the focus.
+Conceived on the same lines as the previous edition, it provided a rare opportunity to showcase the Afro-Asian cultural diversity.There was increased participation and attendance of theatre lovers from neighbouring statessuch asTamilnadu, Karnataka, Andhra Pradesh and Maharashtra in this edition, which proved that the popularity of the festival was soaring tremendously even outside Kerala.
+The International panorama featured plays from South Africa, Kenya and Pakistan and several outstanding plays of contemporary Indian directors were also showcased in the event.

-The 3rdInternational Theatre Festival of Kerala held from 22 to 31 December 2010, has recaptured the imagination of theatre lovers from India and abroad and marked itself as one of the most prominent theatre festivals of south east Asia.
-Itfok, being a long cherished dream of theatre activists of kerala, blossomed into a vibrant annual event under the Ministry of Culture, and Kerala Sangeetha Nataka Akademi.
-Inaugurated by Padmabhushan Girish karnad, on 22nd December, the festival explored wide and diversified horizon of world theatre with special focus on theatre from latin American countries.
-Most contemporary works from Chile, Brazil, Columbia,Bolivia, Mexico, Cuba, Spain, Japan and England ignited the imagination and teased the sensibility of unique combination of diversified tastes and cultural ethnicity of the festival crowd, probably a rare phenomenon.
-Itfok 2010 hosted 35 productions, 750 artists and several hundred academicians/observers.
+The 3rdInternational Theatre Festival of Kerala, held from 22nd to 31stDecember 2010, captured the imagination of theatre lovers from India and abroad and marked itself as one of the most prominent theatre festivals of Southeast Asia.
+ITFoK, being a long cherished dream of theatre activists of Kerala, blossomed into a vibrant annual event under the Ministry of Culture, and Kerala Sangeetha NatakaAkademi.
+Inaugurated by Padmabhushan Girish Karnad on 22nd December, the festival explored the wide and diversified horizon of World theatre with a special focus on theatre from Latin American countries.
+Contemporary works from Chile, Brazil, Columbia,Bolivia, Mexico, Cuba, Spain, Japan and England ignited the imagination and teased the sensibilities of the diverse theatre audience.
+ITFoK 2010 hosted 35 productions, 750 artists and several hundred academicians/observers.
 The festival witnessed a spectatorship of approximately 60,000.
-Two commissioned productions one with Latin American artistes and other one between school of drama, Thrissur and Casa de la India - Spain were the special events of the festival.
-Ammannur puraskaram, award introduced by KSNA, for lifetime achievements in indian theatre was conferred on legendary indian theatre person, Badal Sircar
+Two commissioned productions, one with Latin American artistes and other one between the School of Drama, Thrissur and Casa de la India - Spain were the special events of the festival.
+AmmannurPuraskaram, an award introduced by KSNA, for lifetime achievement in Indian Theatre was conferred on the legendary Indian theatre person, Badal Sircar.

-Itfok 2016 brings together tales of our bodies as the theme “Body, Politics, The Body Politics” The festival opens on 10 January with legendary choreographer Chandralekha's last creation sharira (the body) and concluded on 16 January with Mallika Taneja's award winning thoda dhyaan se (be careful).
-In this journey there were 21 plays, 34 shows.
-The festival explored the multiple interpretations of body, political, and body political over these days and the performances from Malaysia, Lebanon, Turkey, Iran, Iraq, and Algeria among others.
-There were other entertainment programs like musical crossover, traditional arts, painting exhibition, drama film screening and live radio drama presentations those which highly appreciated by public.
+ITFoK 2016 focused on “Body, Politics, The Body Politics”.
+The festival opened on 10thJanuary with the legendary choreographer Chandralekha's last creation ‘Sharira (the body)’ and concluded on 16th January with Mallika Taneja's award winning ‘ThodaDhyaanSe (be careful)’.
+This edition had 21 plays and 34 shows overall.
+The festival explored the multiple interpretations of body, politics, and body politics and featured performances from Malaysia, Lebanon, Turkey, Iran, Iraq, and Algeria among others.
+There were other allied events like a musical crossover, traditional arts, painting exhibition, drama film screenings and live radio drama presentations which were highly appreciated by the public.

-The 9th edition held from 20 to 28 February 2017 was designed and executed in a large manner.
-The 9th Itfok focused on street performance interventions in public spaces by which the entire city became a venue of the festival.
+The 9th edition of ITFoK, held from 20thto 28thFebruary 2017 was designed and executed in a grandiose manner.
+This edition focused on ‘Street Performance’ with interventions in public spaces by which the entire city became a venue of the festival.
 The event was packed with 30 plays with 50 shows apart from the other allied performances.
-There were two collaborative productions, colloquium, Seminars, Theatre workshop and Open forum.
-The important feature of 9th edition of Itfok is to bring back the ‘Ammannur Puraskaram’ instituted by the KSNA in 2010 to honour an eminent theatre personality from India but unfortunately not continued due to some technical reason.
-The 2nd‘Ammannur Puraskaram’ presented to Smt.
-Sabitri Heisnam who is an Indian stage actor of repute, also a recipient of the Sangeet Natak Akademi Award of 1991.
-The Government of India awarded her the fourth highest civilian honour of the Padma Shri, in 2008, for her contributions to Manipuri theatre.
-The festival Inaugurated by Sri.
+There were two collaborative productions, Colloquium, Seminars, Theatre workshops and Open forums.
+The important feature of this editionwas to bring back the ‘AmmannurPuraskaram’ instituted by the KSNA in 2010 to honour an eminent theatre personality from India.
+The 2nd‘AmmannurPuraskaram’ was presented to Smt.
+SabitriHeisnam, an Indian stage actor of repute, also a recipient of the SangeetNatakAkademi Award (1991) and the Padma Shri (2008). for her contributions to Manipuri theatre.
+The festival was inaugurated by Sri.
 A K Balan, Hon.
-Cultural Minister, Goverment of Kerala and the Chief Guest were Mr. Shiv Visvanathan who is an intellectual, public secular eminent and social scientist in India.
+Cultural Minister, Government of Kerala and the Chief Guest was Mr. Shiv Visvanathan, an eminent social scientist and public intellectual.